 Formal Education & Training

 I hold a master’s degree in Contemplative Psychotherapy and Buddhist Psychology from Naropa University.
 This is my foundation.
-I find wisdom in attachment theory, Existential Humanism, Internal Family Systems, Motivational Interviewing, and liberation psychology, as well as fiction, music, and poetry.
+I find wisdom in attachment theory, Existential Humanism, Motivational Interviewing, and liberation psychology, as well as fiction, music, and poetry.
 My earlier education includes a bachelor’s degree in religious ethics and a master’s degree in arts administration.

 My background includes work in social justice and arts organizations with a focus on using creativity to confront economic and racial oppression.
 My path to becoming a counselor has not been direct.
 This diversity of experience broadened my perspective and strengthened my ability to connect with a range of people.
 As a Licensed Professional Counselor registered with the Oregon Board of Licensed Professional Counselors and Therapists, I abide by its Code of Ethics. (license # C6788)